 Exago helps prepare prospective customers for deployment success during the product evaluation phase by working with companies to develop a proof-of-concept based on their real-world use cases.
 This helps define the goals and scope of the launch before contract signing, which Selinger says is a crucial first step.

-“Properly assessing each and every implementation at the outset helps us avoid surprises down the line,” he explains.
+“Properly assessing each and every BI implementation at the outset helps us avoid challenges down the line,” he explains.
 “It’s our job not just to support customers with professional services and customer success agents, but to help them determine exactly what kind of guidance they’ll need for their first and successive iterations.”

 In the spirit of education and expectation-setting, here are the top three reasons BI deployments fail and how to keep them from plaguing your project.
 (Please note that although BARC’s survey covers all types of BI, we’ll be focusing on scenarios involving embedded BI in SaaS environments.)